 There’s a reason people with anxiety often struggle with time management: stress transforms your brain into a worry-monster.
 Easily achievable tasks become impossible snow-capped mountains.
 Soon, your days are filled with avoidance behaviors, and the pile of must-be-done work looms higher and higher.

-Many people with anxiety disorders struggle to manage their time appropriately, and working with a qualified therapist can help mitigate the problem.
+Many people with anxiety disorders struggle to manage their time appropriately, and working with a qualified online therapist can help mitigate the problem.
 But sometimes, the culprit is less severe.
 Review the projects you’re juggling: Is one causing you undue stress?
 Perhaps it’s the 20-page term paper for your hardest class or a end-of-year budget report due to your boss next month.
 If you can’t get it off your plate entirely, break it into itsy-bitsy, child-size chunks — and tackle the easiest parts first.

 You Have an Attention Disorder